What National Insurance do I pay if I am self-employed?

 In general, the answer is “yes”.
 But if you pay the maximum amount of annual NIC by way of Class 1 and Class 2, you may not need to pay the full amount of Class 4 NIC.
 If this is the case then you will have to pay 2% Class 4 NIC on all profits above the level of £8,424 (2018/19 rate).
 Your Class 4 NIC liability will be automatically calculated as part of the self assessment process.

 You can find details of the benefits to which Class 2 gives entitlement in the 'tax basics section'.

 Class 4 NIC do not count towards any state benefits.

-When Class 2 NIC is abolished, it is expected that Class 4 NIC will give entitlement to certain benefits but the details are not yet known.
+In view of the Government’s plans to abolish Class 2 NIC from April 2019, it is expected that Class 4 NIC will give entitlement to certain benefits but the details are not yet known.

 Why might I choose to pay Class 2 NIC even if my earnings are below the Small Profits Threshold?

 You might want to protect your eligibility to certain state benefits.
 This is because eligibility for some state benefits relies on you having paid a certain amount of Class 2 NIC within a defined time.
 The two benefits most likely to be affected are Maternity Allowance and in some specific circumstances, Contributions based Employment and Support Allowance (ESA).

 If this is the case, you should contact HMRC and make arrangements to pay the Class 2 NIC early, before the self-assessment deadline.